HIPAA Workforce Compliance

 Seven-Step Implementation Process

-This creates a durable learning cycle instead of a once-a-year event that fades quickly.
-Each step builds on the last and supports measurable behavior change.
+This creates a lasting learning cycle, not a yearly event staff forget.
+Each step builds on the last and drives real behavior change.

 1